dzuk-mutant/blockchain/list/instances/social_wiuwiu_de/social_wiuwiu_de.md

 One of his personal talking points on his media channels is the 'militant homosexual agenda'.
 He is also a virulent transphobe and anti-abortion activist.

-'Western civilisation' (as in the hashtag in that post) is a frequent Alt-Right/Alt-Light dogwhistle and narrative (that western civilisation is under threat from what these people see as 'political correctness').
+'Western civilisation' (as in the hashtag in that post) is a frequent Alt-Right/Alt-Light dogwhistle and narrative (that 'western civilisation' (whatever they think western civilisation is) is under threat from what they see as 'political correctness').